sujalgoel/reddit.images/README.md

 ## What is this package?

-> A npm package for fetching images and userinfo from reddit.
+> A npm package for fetching images from reddit.

 ## Install the package 📥